matteorr/coco-a/README.md

 API is missing for the moment.

-Files cocoa_beta_2015_demo.py (python script) and cocoa_beta_2015_demo.ipynb (ipython notebook) examplify the basic ways of loading and using the coco-a dataset.
+Files cocoa_beta_2015_demo.py (python script) and cocoa_beta_2015_demo.ipynb (ipython notebook) show the basic ways of loading and using the coco-a dataset.

 Please contact me at:
  - mronchi@caltech.edu